confidential-containers/guest-components/attestation-agent/docs/IMAGE_ENCRYPTION.md

     * the `wrap type`, s.t. the encryption scheme used to encrypt the `PLBCO`.
 The specification of this field will be stated in [section specs](#specs).
     * `iv` of this encryption
     * `key id`, s.t. the identity of the key used to encrypt the `PLBCO`.
 This key is also called `KEK` (Key Encryption Key, s.t. the key to encryption LEK).
-6. The `AnnotationPacket` will be returned to `ocicrypt-rs` and `ocicrypt-rs` will include the base64-encoded `AnnotationPacket` in the encrypted layer's annotation with key `org.opencontainers.image.enc.keys.provider.attestation-agent`.
+6. The `AnnotationPacket` will be returned to `ocicrypt-rs` and `ocicrypt-rs` will include the base64-encoded (Standard) `AnnotationPacket` in the encrypted layer's annotation with key `org.opencontainers.image.enc.keys.provider.attestation-agent`.

 ### Decryption